-There’s a lot that goes into vendor management and all the hard work makes it an integral component of an organization’s success.
-Vendor management, or often referred to as vendor risk management and third party risk management in recent years, is the process of fully identifying all of the significant companies that aid in the delivery of a product or service to your organization or to your customers on behalf of the organization.
+There’s a lot that goes into vendor management, and all the hard work makes it an integral component of an organization’s success.
+Vendor management (or often referred to as vendor risk management and third-party risk management) is the process of fully identifying all of the significant companies that aid in the delivery of a product or service to your organization, or to your customers, on behalf of the organization.
 It involves controlling costs, driving service excellence and mitigating risk to gain increased value throughout the deal lifecycle.

 The role of vendor management within an organization consists of wearing many hats.
 Some responsibilities include:

 - Working closely with vendors on a day-to-day basis

 - Assisting with planning and developing the vendor management policy, program and procedures

 - Facilitating vendor selection and contract negotiation processes